FAQ

 Games and Practices

 You can expect two activities a week.
 One of these will be on Saturday, and the other will be on the same day every week.
 For example you might be on a team that practices/plays every Tuesday (and Saturday).
 You can expect a practice or game every Tuesday and Saturday.
-Games might shift days to weather and what not.
+Games might shift days due to weather and what not.
 Weekday practices start at 5:30 or 6pm.
 Weekday games will always start at 6pm.
 Saturday practice times vary, 9am, 11am, 1pm, 3pm, 5pm.
 Saturday games are 9am, Noon, 3pm, 6pm.
 At the start of the season you will just have practices transitioning to a mixture of practice and games and finally just games by the end of the season.

 Our weather policy is covered in detail in the Local Rules and ByLaws available as part of our League Documents.
 To summarize, for games, we try to make the call by 4pm for weekday games and as soon as possible for weekend games.
 As soon as the decision is made, the announcement is posted to Facebook and an email is sent to parents.
 For practices, unless Spotsylvania Parks and Recreation closes the fields, the decision to cancel is up to the team manager.
 We don't have the manpower to check every practice field and in some cases, even when the infield is too wet, managers may elect to use the outfield grass, etc.